Extreme Heat Warning

 Last updated

-The Williamsburg area is under a winter weather advisory.
-We are actively monitoring the forecast.
+Williamsburg is currently under an extreme heat warning.
+If you are joining us onsite today, please stay hydrated.
 Please reference the calendar of events for the most up-to-date information on programming, open sites, and amenities.
-Click here for tips for a winter visit
+Click here for tips to beat the heat.

 Fourth Gazette Masthead